Vaulted by Connections, RCBC Graduate Emmanuel Lewechi Earns Co-Valedictorian

 “It was all through other people,” Lewechi said.

 His studies aim to take him into the film industry.
-Lewechi is a massive fan of television but ultimately loves stories in any form, like movies and video games.
-Although he studies the writing discipline at RCBC, he also keeps his cinematography skills in his back pocket.
+Lewechi is a massive fan of television but ultimately loves narrative in any form, like movies and video games.
+Although he studies writing at RCBC, he also keeps his cinematography skills in his back pocket.

 Lewechi’s summer will be dedicated to personal growth.
-With the help of friends, he’ll hone his film skills, including putting together a short film adaptation of his friend’s work and perhaps shooting a music video.
+With the help of friends, he plans to hone his skills in film, which includes putting together a short film adaptation of his friend’s work and perhaps shooting a music video.

 Lewechi and his fellow graduates will face a significant transition when they receive their associate degrees.
 His message for them is simple: don’t fill your brain with thoughts of not being good enough.

-Lewechi will spoke as the co-valedictorian at the HBSS ceremony May 14 on campus.
+Lewechi will speak as co-valedictorian at the HBSS ceremony May 14 on campus.
 For more commencement information, visit rcbc.edu/commencement.

 Follow Us Today On: